bahaidev/bahaiwritings/README.md

     to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within `TextBrowser`).

-1. When `TextBrowser` handles the recent localization changes to files.json (and languages.json, site.json), and table/field-specific to metadata (or schema?) files, delete `pre-locale-changes` branch (and merge `master` into `notextbrowser` branch) as well as deleting `locale-division` branch from `TextBrowser` once merged into its `master` branch.

 1. Once stabilized, target `TextBrowser` dependency by tagged version.

 1. Once implemented, apply `prefer_alias` to Qur'an and Bible